THE BIOSPHERE OF YOUR SKIN

 If imbalance occurs, the result can be dehydration, sensitivity, inflammation and dermatological reactivity such as eczema and psoriasis flare-ups.
 All these skin stresses can lead to the signs of damage and ageing such as hyperpigmentation, fine lines, wrinkles and loss of elasticity and contour within the skin structure.

-The goal of probiotic skincare is to restore balance and aid the reinstatement of skin health, soothe irritation and support the absorption of actives from products that are applied to the surface of the skin.
+The goal of probiotic skincare is to restore balance, aid the reinstatement of skin condition, and support the absorption of actives from products that are applied to the surface of the skin.

 You could argue, that the world of social media has perpetuated a false representation of what is natural, healthy and achievable.
 A filtered face is an unrealistic ideal of skin health.